bretonics/tango/README.md

 ###Insert
 To insert new data (documents) in the database, provide the GI number(s) with the optional `-insert` flag.

 The following have the same function:

 	./tango.pl -file Examples/gis.csv
 	./tango.pl -file Examples/gis.txt -insert
 	./tango.pl -id 74960989 4165050 -insert

 ![](http://andresbreton.com/downloads/insertExample.png)

-&nbsp;
 ###Update
 To update data (documents) stored in the database, provide the `-update` flag followed by the document you want to access in format `field:value` you want to update.
 You will be asked the field you wish to update in that document.

 The following looks for the document with `_id field` matching `34577062`:

 	./tango.pl -update _id:34577062

 It will then tell you which document you are about to update and ask which field you wish to change:

 	UPDATING _id record [34577062] in database...